HackBulgaria/Frontend-JavaScript-2/week3/6-HTML-Generator/README.md

 We are going to combine that into a `Page` class, which will render the entire HTML.

 * Each class is going to have a common interface of the `render()` method, which returns a string, representing the rendered HTML.
-* Some of the classes are going to be containers, having an `addChild()` method - to add different components as their childs.
+* Some of the classes are going to be containers, having an `addChild()` method - to add different components as their children.
 * **Each level of nesting should be indented with 2 spaces!**

 ## The Paragraph class